demlabs/demlabs.github.io/pages/offerings.md

 > BTech/MTech students in mechanical/civil/electrical/electronics/production engineering, BDes/MDes students, BArch/MArch students

 ###### Course duration
 > 8-10 hours.
-Based on pre-workshop feedback and specific requirements, this course can be compressed to 4 hours or 16 hours.
+Based on pre-workshop feedback and specific requirements, this course can be compressed to 4 hours or expanded to 16 hours.

 ### Practical Finite Element Analysis Bootcamp